 Children who live with the defendant or who has lived with them in about 5 years before the charges of domestic abuse battery as well as children of the defendant, no matter the area the said child resides.

-So, what happens when a person gets convicted for these crimes?
+What happens when a person gets convicted for domestic abuse in New Orleans?

-A person who gets convicted and charged with domestic abuse battery could be either charged as a misdemeanor or as a felony.
-An individual who faces such charges would stand a chance of facing up to six years in jail and also have a fine amount of $1,000.
-Case of repeated abuse caused an increase in penalties and offenses which have strangulation involved also stands a chance of increasing penalties.
+A person who gets convicted and charged with domestic abuse in New Orleans, Louisiana is likely to get penalized to the fullest.
+This type of crime could either be charged as a misdemeanor or as a felony.
+Any individual who faces such charges would stand a chance of facing up to six years in jail and also have a fine amount of $1,000.
+In the case of repeated abuse caused there is an increase in penalties.
+In addition to this, offenses which have strangulation involved also stand a chance of increased penalties too.

-There are so many examples of domestic abuse battery and some of them include:
+There are many examples of domestic violence.
+Some of these examples include the following:

 What Is Domestic Assault?